 I've been passionate about running free and open source (FOSS) operating systems since ~2019 when I first started using Linux seriously at work.
 At some point in ~2020, I discovered OpenBSD and slowly started putting it on all of my personal machines.
 I'm currently running:

-In the past I've also used Alpine Linux on my laptop and Debian on my desktop.
+In the past I've also used Alpine Linux and Arch Linux on my laptop.

 I'm a huge fan of command line tools for their composability and keyboard-centric UI.
 Some of my favorites include:

 git(1)for all things plaintext: notes, code, config backups, etc

 tmux(1)for terminal scrollback, searching, copy/paste buffers, multiplexing, persistent sessions over dropped